Proprietary Ratio Formula = Total Equity/ Total Tangible Assets

 Another assumption is that it doesn’t consider intangible assets.

-Why analysts don’t use it?
+Why analysts don’t use the proprietary ratio formula?

 For the same reason, what we experienced.